the-mainspring-ai/infinitime-documentation/docs/output_md/InfiniTime/help_file/Overview/ovr_SoftwareAdministration.md

 first item in the list of Departments, Jobs, or Tasks respectively.
 The following steps can be performed to work around this issue:

-1.
-Press the Function Key Corresponding to the Transfer Function on the Thor.
+1. Press the Function Key Corresponding to the Transfer Function on the Thor.

-2.
-Enter the Number of the Department, Job, and / or Task you wish to select.
+2. Enter the Number of the Department, Job, and / or Task you wish to select.
     The cursor will highlight the item.

-3.
-Press the Up or Down arrow on the directional pad to highlight to a different item in the list.
+3. Press the Up or Down arrow on the directional pad to highlight to a different item in the list.
 Use the directional pad to highlight the desired item.

-4.
-Press OK to select the desired item.
+4. Press OK to select the desired item.
 The transaction will be recorded properly.

 Software Issues Resolved

-* Resolved an issue
+- Resolved an issue
   which prohibited the approval of multiple records with overtime on a single day.
-* Resolved
+- Resolved
   an issue where the Security Key was visible to employees on the Employee Security Role when sending Messages, Schedule Change Requests, or Time Off Requests.
-* Resolved
+- Resolved
   an issue which made it possible to delete the last employee in a multi company environment.
-* The
+- The
   Default Wiegand Format String has been changed to ensure maximum compatibility.
   Wiegand26, which defines a generic 26 bit badge format, can be used to communicate with External Wiegand Readers using badges without a site code.
 A specific code however must be used with External Wiegand Readers using badges with a site code.
 The Default Wiegand Format String has been changed from 'wiegand26' to 'pccccccccccccccccccccccccp:eeeeeeeeeeeeeooooooooooooo'
-* Resolved
+- Resolved
   an issue with Consecutive Day Overtime where both Regular and Overtime hours were posted to the overtime bucket selected for Regular Hours even if Overtime Hours were configured to post to a different overtime bucket.
-* Resolved
+- Resolved
   a Typo on the Reader Configuration Update Form under the Reader Settings Category.
 Wiegand is now spelt correctly.
-* Resolved
+- Resolved
   an issue where Accrued Hours were reported incorrectly if the sum of Accrued Hours and Base Amount were greater than the Stop At value.
   In this scenario accrued hours were reported as the Stop At amount and the total available hours were reported as Total Accrued Hours
-  + Base.
+  - Base.
-* Resolved
+- Resolved
   an issue with the Unscheduled Time Mapping Policy Settings.
 Hours can now be mapped as intended for employees with schedules that cross midnight.
-* Resolved
+- Resolved
   an issue with the Thor Terminal which caused the error "FM Connection is Nothing!
-Poll and Update of clock *<Clock
-  Name>*" The issue was related to use of the Time Off Request or Schedule Change Request on the Thor Terminal.
+Poll and Update of clock clock name The issue was related to use of the Time Off Request or Schedule Change Request on the Thor Terminal.
-* Resolved
+- Resolved
   an issue with Shift Differentials that span midnight whereby an employee would not receive credit for differential hours appropriately if they took a break before midnight.
-* Resolved
+- Resolved
   an issue with the DOT Off Duty Exception which caused it not to occur as intended.
 The DOT Off Duty Exception now occurs correctly if the employee does not have a 10 hour break between periods of work.
-* Resolved
+- Resolved
   an issue with the Attendance Review report whereby all days would be filled with the Non Worked Day Character if any value was entered in the Non Worked Day field under the Report Options Tab.
-* BuildDB
+- BuildDB
   is intended to run an extended set of commands for customer's upgrading to InfiniTime 7 from earlier software versions such as InfiniTime
   6 or InfiniTime 5.
   An issue which caused the BuildDB to skip the extended command set has been resolved.
-* Resolved
+- Resolved
   an issue where Review would not mark Absent Records as reviewed.
 This caused employees to be falsely listed on the Employees Without Reviewed Timecards report.
 Absent Exceptions are not intended to show a blue review mark though employees will no longer be falsely listed on the Employees Without Reviewed Timecards report.
-* Resolved
+- Resolved
   an issue which stopped the Insert Button on the Shift Tab of Quick Assign from inserting shifts as appropriate.
-* Resolved
+- Resolved
   an issue with the Average Hours feature for Holidays which caused the Holidays to include an additional day in the calculation when averaging hours.
 For example, if days to average was set to three (3) hours would be averaged for four (4) days prior to the date of the holiday.
-* Resolved
+- Resolved
   an issue related to Change to Break and Rounding which caused employees to be paid for an unpaid break under the following conditions:

-+ First
+* First
   change to break is configured as an unpaid break.
-+ Second change to break is configured as a paid break.
+* Second change to break is configured as a paid break.
-+ Unscheduled Break Rounding is not enabled.
+* Unscheduled Break Rounding is not enabled.
-+ Unscheduled Clock In and Clock Out rounding is set to quarter hour.
+* Unscheduled Clock In and Clock Out rounding is set to quarter hour.
-+ An employee punches such that their break would be considered an Unpaid Break IF break rounding was enabled.
+* An employee punches such that their break would be considered an Unpaid Break IF break rounding was enabled.